 Encourage feedback and questions.

-Remember, you're not only presenting a project to your stakeholders.
-You also want them to give their focused feedback.
-Encourage discussion at the end of your presentation or throughout, whichever works for you.
+Remember, you're not only presenting a project to your stakeholders; you also want them to give focused feedback.
+You can encourage discussion at the end of your presentation or throughout, whichever works best for you.

 Think of stakeholder feedback as an opportunity to get broader opinions.
 While not always valuable, they can help push your project in directions you hadn't previously considered.